MicrosoftDocs/power-platform/power-platform/admin/environments-administration.md

 * The Global Administrator role of your Azure AD or Office 365 tenant.

-You also need either a PowerApps plan or Microsoft Power Automate plan to access the admin center.
+You also need either a PowerApps plan or Power Automate plan to access the admin center.
 For more information, see the [PowerApps pricing page][3].

 > [!IMPORTANT]
-> Any changes that you make in PowerApps Admin center affect the [Microsoft Power Automate admin center][4] and vice versa.
+> Any changes that you make in PowerApps Admin center affect the [Power Automate admin center][4] and vice versa.

 ## Create an environment
 For instructions on how to create an environment, see [Create an environment](create-environment-powerapps.md).